-The practice of naturopathic medicine is guided by six core principles.
+The practice of naturopathic medicine is guided by six core principles, as defined by American Association of Naturopathic Physicians (AANP).

-First Do No Harm (Primum Non Nocere): The ND follows three guidelines to avoid harming the patient:
+First Do No Harm (Primum Non Nocere): The naturopathic physician follows three guidelines to avoid harming the patient:

-- Uses methods and medicinal substances which minimize the risk of harmful side effects; - Uses the least force necessary to diagnose and treat; avoid when possible the harmful suppression of symptoms; and - Acknowledges, respects, and works with individuals' self-healing process.
+• Uses methods and medicinal substances which minimize the risk of harmful side effects;

+- Uses the least force necessary to diagnose and treat; avoid when possible the harmful suppression of symptoms; and - Acknowledges, respects, and works with individuals' self-healing process.

-The Healing Power of Nature (Vis Medicatrix Naturae): The ND recognizes an inherent self-healing process in people that is ordered and intelligent.
-The ND acts to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.
+The Healing Power of Nature (Vis Medicatrix Naturae): The naturopathic physician recognizes an inherent self-healing process in people that is ordered and intelligent.
+The naturopathic physician acts to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process.

-Identify and Treat the Causes (ToIle Causam): The ND seeks to identify and remove the underlying cause(s) of illness rather than to merely eliminate or suppress symptoms.
+Identify and Treat the Causes (ToIle Causam): The naturopathic physician seeks to identify and remove the underlying cause(s) of illness rather than to merely eliminate or suppress symptoms.

-Doctor as Teacher (Docere): The ND educates patients and encourages self-responsibility for health.
-The ND also recognizes and employs the therapeutic potential of the doctor-patient relationship.
+Doctor as Teacher (Docere): The naturopathic physician educates patients and encourages self-responsibility for health.
+The physician also recognizes and employs the therapeutic potential of the doctor-patient relationship.

-Treat the Whole Person: The ND treats each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
-Since total health also includes spiritual health, the ND encourages individuals to pursue their personal spiritual development.
+Treat the Whole Person: The naturopathic physician treats each patient by taking into account individual physical, mental, emotional, genetic, environmental, social, and other factors.
+Since total health also includes spiritual health, the naturopathic physician encourages individuals to pursue their personal spiritual development.

-Prevention: The ND emphasizes the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with the patient to prevent illness.
+Prevention: The naturopathic physician emphasizes the prevention of disease by assessing risk factors, heredity and susceptibility to disease, and by making appropriate interventions in partnership with the patient to prevent illness.